Controlling Frequency-Domain Hong-Ou-Mandel Interference via Electromagnetically Induced Transparency: Hadamard gates

-The physics of this frequency-domain Hadamard gate can be described as follows.
+The physical mechanism behind this frequency-domain Hadamard gate can be described as follows.
 Because of the large detuning condition of $\Delta = \left(\textrm{OD}/\pi\right)\Gamma$, the amplitudes of the mode-preserved coefficient and mode-converted coefficient of the double-$\Lambda$ medium are almost equal; that is, $|A| \approx |C| \approx 0.5$ and $|D| \approx |B| \approx 0.5$ [Eqs. (\ref{eq:(12)})--(\ref{eq:(15)})].
 In this case, when $\phi_r = \pi/2$, the probe mode-preserved coefficient $A^{\ast}$ and the signal mode-converted coefficient $B'^{\ast} e^{-i\pi/2}$ in Eq. (\ref{eq:(25)}) are almost in phase, resulting in constructive interference, which causes the output photon to be converted into the probe frequency mode (i.e., $P_{1_p0_s} \approx$ 1).
 However, if $\phi_r$ is $3\pi/2$, the two aforementioned coefficients have out-of-phase destructive interference, causing the theoretical curves in Fig.~\ref{fig:Hadamard gates}(a) to become interchanged, and the output photon is converted to the signal frequency mode, resulting in $P_{0_p1_s} \approx$ 1.
+In addition, it is worth noting that under the condition of a sufficiently large OD and the specific detuning mentioned above, we can derive the unitary matrix of the gate operation using Eqs. (\ref{eq:(12)})--(\ref{eq:(15)}).
+By introducing a $\pi$ phase plate at the output of the signal field, the derived unitary matrix can be transformed into the unitary matrix representation of the Hadamard gate.
+Such results also indicate that the current scheme is applicable to any input state of a single-photon qubit.

 For the input single-photon qubits with arbitrary $u$ values, the output of $|1_p0_s\rangle$ can be achieved by using a specific detuning value $\Delta$ that satisfies the $|A^{\ast}| = |uB'^{\ast}|$ condition.
 In this case, constructive interference in the probe frequency mode occurs if $\phi_r = \pi/2$.
 By contrast, the output of $|0_p1_s\rangle$ can be achieved by simply setting the relative phase $\phi_r$ to $3\pi/2$ and adjusting $\Delta$ to satisfy the condition $|C'^{\ast}| = |uD ^{\ast}|$.
 This suggests that the double-$\Lambda$ scheme can be used as a single-qubit gate with x-rotation and y-rotation.
 Therefore, arbitrary single-qubit gates can be realized by concatenating the x- and y-rotation gates based on this scheme~\cite{Nielsen}.
 Figure~\ref{fig:Hadamard gates}(b) presents plots of two theoretical curves of $\Delta$ as a function of $u$ required to achieve the maximum probabilities of $|1_p0_s\rangle$ and $|0_p1_s\rangle$ for $\textrm{OD} = 200$.
 The two curves intersect at $u = 1$ and $\Delta = (200/\pi)\Gamma$, corresponding to the condition $\textrm{OD} = 200$ of Fig.~\ref{fig:Hadamard gates}(a).
 For one-color input single photons ($u = 0$), the double-$\Lambda$ medium does not have phase-dependent properties because no interference occurs [Eqs. (\ref{eq:(25)}) and (\ref{eq:(26)})].
 This system is also known as an open-loop FWM system and can be used as an efficient frequency converter~\cite{OFC1, OFC2, OFC3, OFC4, OFC5}.